Bonners Ferry, Idaho

-Bonners Ferry (Kutenai language: ʔaq̓anqmi) is the largest city and the county seat of Boundary County, Idaho, United States.
-The population was 2,543 at the 2010 census.
+Bonners Ferry (Kutenai language: ʔaq̓anqmi) is the largest city in and the county seat of Boundary County, Idaho, United States.
+The population was 2,520 at the 2020 census.

+The Porthill-Rykerts Border Crossing connects Bonners Ferry with Creston, British Columbia, Canada, on the Kootenay River.

+The Eastport–Kingsgate Border Crossing connects Bonners Ferry with Yahk, British Columbia, Canada, on the Moyie River.

 History

 When gold was discovered in the East Kootenays of British Columbia in 1863, thousands of prospectors from all over the West surged northward over a route that became known as the Wildhorse Trail.
 Edwin Bonner, a merchant from Walla Walla, Washington, established a ferry in 1864 where the trail crossed the broad Kootenai River.
 In 1875, Richard Fry, and his Sinixt wife, Justine Su-steel Fry, leased the business, but the location retained the name of the original founder and later became the town of Bonners Ferry.

 Before the gold rush, only a few visitors had come to the region; one of the first was explorer David Thompson, a cartographer for the North West Company.
 Thompson and four fellow fur traders arrived in 1808 to trade with the Lower Kootenais.
 The local natives gave Thompson's party dried fish and moss bread.
 Thompson returned the next year and established a trading post on Lake Pend Oreille.
 He was followed in 1846 by Jesuit Priest Father DeSmet, a missionary to the Kootenai Tribe.

 The Oregon Question was settled by the Oregon Treaty of 1846 which established the 49th Parallel north as the boundary between the US and British North America.
 Government surveyors of the Boundary Commission came in 1858 to establish the border between the United States and British Columbia.

 Bonners Ferry in the 1880s flourished due to the mines in the north.
 Entering service in 1883 the Norwegian-built steamer Midge transported passengers and freight between Bonners Ferry and British Columbia for 25 years.
 In 1892 The Great Northern Railway was built, followed by the Spokane International and the Kootenai Valley lines.